RussC-Xer0n3/Py/index.md

 stream()
 ```

-And so the issues faced are
+### And so the issues faced are

 - Get an image representation
-- Get a feed live to the interface
+- Get a live feed stream to the interface
 - Get it displaying correctly and accurately on the interface

 # NevinsMcTwis.py